Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 Build a product

-Most consulting companies I know have a few internal projects which they hope to someday turn into money-making products.
+Many consulting companies have a few ideas or even working internal projects which they hope to someday turn into money-making products.
 The usual story is:

 We built this product because we needed it ourselves.
 It gives us an advantage in consulting because it accelerates our development and enhances our sales pitch.

 But surely we’re not the only software developers on Earth who would find this tool useful, so whenever we have a lull in client work we work on our product.
-Someday that could cash-flow by itself!
+Someday that will cash-flow by itself, at much better margins.

-- Converting an internal project to a user-friendly one requires drudgery: Documentation, user interface polish, installers, password-reset, and fixing those 200 bugs that internally you’ve just learned to work around.
+• Converting an internal project to a user-friendly one requires drudgery: Onboarding flows, documentation, intuitive user interface, installers, password-reset, and fixing those 200 bugs that internally you’ve just learned to work around.
 No one wants to do it, and it’s no one’s job to do it, so it doesn’t happen.

-Most of the problems above can be fixed simply by treating the product as a client:
+Most of the problems above can be fixed by treating the product as a client:

-- The product is given a budget, even to the point of a separate bank account (and corporation?) so it’s clear how much you’ve can and have spent on it, and the project pays consulting fees (perhaps at cost instead of full-rate).
+• The product is given a budget, even to the point of a separate bank account (and corporation?) so it’s clear how much you’ve spent on it, and the project pays consulting fees (perhaps at cost instead of full-rate).

-- Hours are scheduled and prioritized like other clients, and doesn’t get slipped just because it’s not a “real client.”
+• Hours are scheduled and prioritized like other clients, and doesn’t slip just because it’s not a “real client.”

-- If the (potential?) income from the project cannot justify the cost, you might consider it a loss and stop completely rather than continue to limp along as a money-losing enterprise.
+• If the (potential?) income from the project cannot justify the cost, you might consider it a loss and stop completely rather than continue to limp along as a money-losing project.

 Use subcontractors instead of employees